Zu Yue

-Zu Yue (祖約) (after 266 - March to April 330), courtesy name Shishao, was a Chinese military general and warlord of the Jin dynasty.
+Zu Yue (祖約) (after 266 - March or April 330), courtesy name Shishao, was a Chinese military general and warlord of the Jin dynasty.
 He was the younger brother of the famed Jin general Zu Ti who marched north to reclaim lost lands from the barbarians.
 After Ti's death in 321, Zu Yue succeeded him but was said to have lacked his talents.
 In 327, dissatisfied with his treatment by the Jin court, he joined forces with Su Jun and took over the capital.
 However, he was defeated by loyalist forces in 329 and fled to Later Zhao, where he and his family were executed by Shi Le.

 Career under the Jin dynasty

 Zu Yue hailed from Qiuxian county, Fanyang commandery and was the younger brother of Zu Ti, who he had a friendly relationship with.
 In his youth, Zu Yue received the title of "Xiaolian (孝廉; Filial and Incorrupt)" and worked as the Magistrate of Chenggao County.
-After the Disaster of Yongjia in 311, he followed his brother south to join Sima Rui.
+After the Disaster of Yongjia in July 311, he followed his brother south to join Sima Rui.
 There, he served a handful of offices such as the Attendant Officer of the Household Gentlemen and was said to be as equally famous as Ruan Fu (阮孚) of Chenliu.

 Despite his respectful career, Zu Yue nearly landed himself in trouble due to his marital problems at home.
 Zu Yue had a very jealous wife who was very suspicious of him to the point that Zu Yue feared her.
 One night, Zu Yue was suddenly injured by someone, and he suspected that this was his wife's doing.
 Zu Yue begged Sima Rui to allow him to resign but was rejected, so Zu instead abandoned his post.
 The Minister of Justice, Liu Wei (劉隗), wanted to execute him for his negligence but Sima Rui prevented him from doing so.

 While Zu Ti won merits in his northern expedition, Zu Yue too benefitted back home with promotions.
 After Zu Ti died in 321, however, Zu Yue was chosen to take over his army as General Who Pacifies The West and Inspector of Yuzhou.
 His half-brother, Zu Na (祖納) warned Sima Rui that giving his brother that much power would lead to rebellion, but Na was ignored as he was noted to be notoriously jealous of Yue.
 Zu Yue found his new position difficult to hold, as his lack of ability to impose discipline and poor relations with his brother's generals made him very unpopular among his men.
 Shortly after Zu Yue's appointment, Later Zhao forces quickly retook lands that they had lost to Zu Ti.
 Zu Yue failed to hold out and lost Xiangcheng, Chengfu (城父, in present-day Bozhou, Anhui) and Chenliu as a result.